 I-485 Express Lanes

-The 7-mile roadway would include a two-lane bridge that spans the Currituck Sound and connects the Currituck County mainland to the Outer Banks.
+The 7-mile toll project would include a two-lane bridge that spans the Currituck Sound and connects the Currituck County mainland to the Outer Banks.
 It also includes a second two-lane bridge that spans Maple Swamp on the Currituck County mainland, connecting Aydlett to U.S. 158.
 Learn more

-The proposed 6.3-mile project would widen and add express lanes to Independence Boulevard (U.S. 74) from Conference Drive to I-485 in Charlotte.
+The proposed 6.3-mile toll project would widen and add express lanes, one in each direction, to Independence Boulevard (U.S. 74) from west of Idlewild Road to I-485 in Charlotte.
 Learn more

 As a result of North Carolina's Strategic Transportation Investments law, two projects are under consideration as potential toll projects.